Concept of

 Democracy, antonym of aristocracy

-To conclude this definition, it should be noted that democracy is not the antonym of a tyrannical regime ( dictatorship ), as is often believed, but of aristocracy .
-Aristocracy is a vertical political and social structure, where each citizen receives a number of rights and obligations based on their social status.
-A democracy has a horizontal structure because the people have the power, even though at first glance they are governed by a political person.
+To close this definition, it should be noted that democracy is not an antonym of a tyrant regime ( dictatorship ), as is often believed, but of aristocracy .
+The aristocracy is a vertical political and social structure, where each citizen receives a number of rights and obligations depending on their social status.
+A democracy has a horizontal structure because the people have the power, although at first glance it is governed by a political person.

-Unfortunately, democracy remains a precious commodity that is difficult to attain .
-It is difficult to find a democracy that really works, mainly due to the lack of information and the lack of interest of the people , who conform to the laws and end up giving up their rights to the political group in power, which in its ambition for power and money, leaves aside words like plebiscite or recall and makes decisions as if it were leading a monarchy or an aristocratic government.
-Democracy may not be the ideal form of government, if it conforms to a liberal economic system like the one that governs us, but it could possibly be much more advisable if it existed in a real way and not simply as a theory that seems never to be put into practice.
+Unfortunately, democracy remains a precious commodity that is elusive .
+It is difficult to find a democracy that really works, mainly due to the lack of information and disinterest of the people , who conform to the laws and end up ceding their rights to the political group in power, which in its ambition for power and money, leaves Put aside words like plebiscite or recall and make decisions as if you were directing a monarchy or an aristocratic government.
+Democracy may not be the ideal form of government, if it is adapted to a liberal economic system such as the one that governs us, but it could possibly be much more advisable if it existed in a real way and not simply as a theory that never seems to be put into practice. .